 Katie began as an intern with the Maine Women’s Fund in May 2012, and moved into her position as Administrative Assistant in August.
 In addition to ensuring the office runs smoothly and taking care of day-to-day administrative tasks, Katie brings her passion and international experience to the Fund.
 A world traveler with an eye toward charitable organizations creating lasting social change, she has previously volunteered with the Umbrella Foundation based in Kathmandu, Nepal.

 A graduate of the University of Oregon and the Clark Honors College, Katie holds a B.A. in Political Science.
-Originally from the Pacific Northwest, Katie has spent two years in Maine.
+Originally from the Pacific Northwest, Katie has spent three years in Maine.
 She enjoys spending time on Maine’s many beaches, creating digital art, and planning future travels everywhere from Acadia to Antarctica.

 Kimberly joined the Maine Women’s Fund as a contracted Grants Coordinator in September 2013.
 She learned about the Maine Women’s Fund, and philanthropy, as a participant in the New Girls’ Network in 2002-2003.
 As a result of that experience, she became interested in philanthropy, and how funders and non-profits can best work together to achieve their missions and advance lasting change.
 In 2012, after nine years working to develop and manage grant programs at the Maine Health Access Foundation, she founded her own business, Transform.
 LLC, focused on advancing social change.